Lydia Emily

-Lydia Emily, aka Lydiaemily Archibald, is a street artist, muralist, and oil painter.
+Lydia Emily, Lydiaemily Archibald, is a street artist, muralist, and oil painter.
 Her signature style is realistic oil portraits with political and current themes.
 Her portraits are always painted on the Sunday New York Times sealed to canvas.
 She then translates her oil paintings into large murals in cities including New York, San Francisco, Los Angeles, Berlin, and the U.S. Virgin Islands.
 Lydia Emily is considered one of few prominent and prolific female street artists in a predominantly male field.
 In 2012 she founded The Karma Underground or TKU, a not for profit organization that advocates for a free Tibet.

 Personal life

 Lydia Emily was born 1971 in Chicago, the youngest of two, but has lived in cities all over the world, including Berlin, Istanbul, New Orleans, and New York City.
 She has lived in Los Angeles since 2002 where she is raising her two daughters, her youngest has autism, and works out of her studio in Pasadena, CA. In 2012, Lydia Emily was diagnosed with multiple sclerosis.

 After her diagnosis, she used her work to promote awareness of multiple sclerosis.
 In 2021, she was the subject of a short documentary film "Lydia Emily's Last Mural", which focused on her struggle as an artist living with MS.